Palidino/BattleScape-Server/.github/README.md

 - Open Visual Studio Code.
 - Install the extensions mentioned in prerequisites through the sidebar.
 - Go to View -> Command Pallete...
-- Type in `git: clone` and select it.
+- Type in `Git: Clone` and select it.
-- Paste the url you copied earlier from `clone or download` and hit enter.
+- Paste the url you copied earlier from `Clone or download` and hit enter.
 - Choose the location you'd like to create tthe repository at, such as your desktop.
 The directory that will be created can be renamed or moved later.
 - Select open when asked if you'd like to open the cloned repository.